ADEWUMIADENIKE/alx-low_level_programming/0x00-hello_world/README.md

-a script that runs a c file through the processor
+a script that compiles a c file but does not link